jacksonlanecole/WallinCode/README.md

 DEC for each of the targets.
 The for each target take you to the associated pages for DR7 and DR14, as well as the Galaxy Zoo page.

+<font color="red">THE LINKS ARE INCORRECT AS OF RIGHT NOW!
+We'll be
+fixing that shortly.</font>

 <table>
 <tr>
 	<th>SDSSID</th>